yangju-90/heat_disparity_zhengzhou/README.md

 # Neighborhood Disparities in Land Surface Temperature and the Role of the Built Environment: Evidence from a Major Chinese City

-This repository contains the analytical dataset and Stata code used for the research paper:
+This repository contains the analytical dataset and R code used for the research paper:

 > **“Neighborhood Disparities in Land Surface Temperature and the Role of the Built Environment: Evidence from a Major Chinese City”**
 >